 Rockwood Intercultural Student Experience

-The Rockwood Intercultural Student Experience (RISE) launched in 2013.
-RISE is part of the Rockwood Youth Violence Prevention Initiative (RYVPI), which helps middle-school aged youth in Rockwood achieve school success and positive community engagement.
+Rockwood Intercultural Student Experience (RISE), launched in 2013, helps middle-school aged youth in Rockwood achieve school success and positive community engagement.
 In engaging youth before they enter high school, RISE addresses the root causes of disengagement and provides students the supports that lead to successfully completing school and continuing on to further education and employment.
 As a program of the Center for Family Success, RISE enables a wrap-around family support model in which both youth and parents can easily access needed supports.